Lenni Benson, Executive Director and Founder

-A New York Law School graduate of 2009, Bethany Ow has been working in the field of immigration law for over a decade.
-Most recently, Ms. Ow was employed with the Department of Justice, Executive Office for Immigration Review in Houston, Texas where she gained valuable experience in the field working on behalf of eight Immigration Court judges.
-Ms. Ow has published an academic article regarding federal court jurisdiction over citizenship cases and served as one of the principal research assistants on a forthcoming immigration law textbook for Lexis.
-Ms. Ow is the 2009 recipient of the Woodrow Wilson Award for Proficiency in Constitutional Law in addition to the New York State Bar Association President’s Pro Bono Service Award for her work on the Safe Passage Immigration Project.
-During her time at New York Law School, Mrs. Ow acted as the Articles Editor for the New York Law School Law Review from 2006-2008.
-Additionally, Mrs. Ow was active in the New York Law School Immigration Law Student Association and in the Student Division of Lawyers Without Borders New York Law School Division.
-She is currently affiliated with the American Immigration Lawyers Association and has been admitted to the New York State Bar.
+A 2009 graduate of New York Law School, Bethany Ow has been working in the field of immigration law for over a decade.
+Ms. Ow began working with the Safe Passage Project in July 2012 and helped to implement our successful juvenile docket screening program at the New York Immigration Court.
+Prior to her work with Safe Passage, Ms. Ow was employed with the Department of Justice, Executive Office for Immigration Review in Houston, Texas, where she gained valuable experience in the field by researching and drafting legal decisions on behalf of eight Immigration Court judges.
+Ms. Ow has published an academic article regarding federal court jurisdiction over citizenship cases and served as one of the principal research assistants on a recently published immigration law textbook.
+Ms. Ow is the 2009 recipient of the Woodrow Wilson Award for Proficiency in Constitutional Law, and accepted the 2008 New York State Bar Association President’s Pro Bono Service Award on behalf of the Safe Passage Project.
+During her time at New York Law School, Ms. Ow was an Articles Editor for the New York Law School Law Review, and was active in the New York Law School Immigration Law Students Association.
+She is currently a member of the American Immigration Lawyers Association and the American Bar Association.
+She is admitted to practice in New York.

-A 2010 graduate of Fordham Law School, Gui Stampur has extensive experience working with young people.
-He currently works with the Diane Abbey Center for Children and Families as a Safe Passage Fellow.
-Prior to Safe Passage, Mr. Stampur worked with Make The Road and The Door, where he represented immigrant youth in Family and Immigration court.
+A 2010 graduate of Fordham Law School, Gui Stampur has extensive experience working with youth.
+As an undergraduate at Columbia University, he established SportSupport, an organization that provides mentoring and psychological and emotional support for children through athletics.
+Before coming to Safe Passage Project, Mr. Stampur worked with Make The Road and The Door, where he represented immigrant youth in both Family and Immigration courts.
 Mr. Stampur was the 2010 recipient of the Archibald R. Murray Public Service award and the 2009 Ann Moynihan Public Interest Fellowship.
-He was admitted to the New York State Bar in 2011.
-While an undergraduate at Columbia University, Mr. Stampur founded SportSupport, a foundation that seeks to mentor and provide psychological and emotional support for children through athletics.

-Prior to joining the Safe Passage team in 2014, Ms. Thomas advocated for the rights of African and Caribbean immigrants as a legal intern and then a staff attorney at African Services Committee, a non-profit organization in Harlem assisting persons living with HIV/AIDS.
-At African Services, Ms. Thomas conducted intakes for new clients and represented French-speaking indigent persons in family law and benefits cases.
-She provided pro bono representation for survivors of gender-based violence, including minors, in immigration proceedings.
-Ms. Thomas also directed “Projet Aimée,” African Services Committee’s women’s empowerment group for survivors of gender-based violence, funded by a Community Action Grant from the American Association of University Women (AAUW).
-Ms. Thomas completed her undergraduate degrees in anthropology and French at the University of Chicago and also studied at the Université de Paris X, Nanterre.
-She holds a graduate degree from New York University’s Center for Global Affairs and a law degree from New York Law School.
-She is a member of the Immigration & Nationality Law Committee of the Association of the Bar of the City of New York and chair of the Youth and Children subcommittee as well as an adjunct member of the African Affairs Committee and co-chair of the Gender subcommittee.
-Ms. Thomas has presented trainings on cultural competency, working with interpreters, asylum, immigration, and benefits law to students and professionals in both the U.S. and abroad.
-She has contributed articles on women’s rights to Perspectives on Global Issues and Women for Women International’s Critical Half Journal.
-Ms. Thomas speaks French fluently and is learning Spanish.
+Before joining the Safe Passage Project team in 2014, Claire Thomas advocated for the rights of African and Caribbean immigrants as a legal intern, then staff attorney at the African Services Committee, a Harlem non-profit that assists persons living with HIV/AIDS.
+Additionally, Ms. Thomas provided pro bono representation for survivors of gender-based violence, including minors, in immigration proceedings.
+Ms. Thomas also directed “Projet Aimée,” the African Services Committee’s women’s empowerment group for survivors of gender-based violence, funded by a Community Action Grant from the American Association of University Women (AAUW).
+She is a member of the Immigration & Nationality Law Committee of the Association of the Bar of the City of New York as well as chair of the Youth and Children subcommittee.
+She is also an adjunct member of the Association’s African Affairs Committee and co-chair of its Gender subcommittee.
+She has contributed articles on women’s rights to Perspectives on Global Issues and to Women for Women International’s Critical Half Journal.

 Mr. Rothstein is a Senior Partner with Barst Mukamal & Klenier LLP.
 His firm is one of the oldest and largest Immigration and Nationality Law firms in the United States, handling all manners of US Immigration and Nationality cases.
 Mr. Rothstein has appeared before various courts and reviews, in addition to preparation of immigrant and non-immigrant petitions, applications, and appeals.
 As a member of the American Immigration Lawyers Association, Mr. Rothstein is a member of the National Board of Governors, Chair of the National Naturalization Committee, and the Chair of the New York City chapter of the Association.
 He is also the co-author the book “US Immigration Laws, Working, Living, and Studying in America” which was published by the Hein Publishing Company and translated into Japanese and Chinese, reaching a worldwide audience.
 Mr. Rothstein has been a guest lecturer at various Associations and Universities including the New York State Trial Lawyers Association, New York State Bar Association, the Practicing Law Institute, NYU School of Law and University of Texas School of law, amongst others.
 He has been recognized by New York Magazine as one of New York’s Top Attorneys, one of New York’s Super Lawyers by the New York Times, and has been included in the list of Best Lawyers in America as well as in Who’s Who Legal.
 Mr. Rothstein was admitted to the New York Bar in 1968 and the District of Columbia Bar in 1970.